 Source: American Driver and Traffic Safety Education Association (ADTSEA)

 Driving, like anything else, takes practice.
-You didn’t become a varsity athlete by stepping on the field once, or learn to play piano in a week.
+You didn’t become a varsity athlete by stepping on the field once or learn to play piano in a week.
 Practice is what gains skills.
-The New Jersey Graduated Driver Licensing (GDL) program is celebrating 20 years of keeping new drivers safe by making sure you get more driving experience under low-risk conditions.
+This year the New Jersey Graduated Driver Licensing (GDL) program is celebrating 20 years of keeping new drivers safe by making sure you get more driving experience under low-risk conditions.
 New Jersey has some of the most effective laws in the country.
 Join us in celebrating 10 years of Kyleigh’s Law and 20 years of GDL, we’re asking New Jersey to #StickToIt.
 For more information about the GDL program and Kyleigh’s Law click here.

 Once you have your GDL license: